 The IIC will immediately notify the FLS, District Office and the DVMS of the incident to discuss and recommend a suspension action.
+If the noncompliance is determined to be egregious, you are not to issue a NR.

-The IIC will also document the facts that serve as the basis of the suspension action on a memorandum of interview and promptly provide that information electronically to the DO and the DVMS for their use.
+The IIC will also document the facts that serve as the basis of the suspension action in a memorandum of interview (MOI) and promptly provide that information electronically to the DO and the DVMS for their use.
 The MOI will form the basis of the Notice of Suspension documented by the DVMS and DO staff and of the Administrative Enforcement Report.

-Delayed Implementation - Egregious Noncompliance
+Delayed Implementation - Egregious Violations

-The IIC may also delay implementing the suspension action if immediate action is likely to result in inhumane treatment of additional animals until he/she can ensure that animals on-site or in-transit have been handled humanely.
-An example is a line stoppage that may result in animals having to stay on a truck during an extremely hot day.
-The IIC should encourage establishment management to redirect as many animals that are enroute as possible and to order the stoppage of further loading of animals onto trucks at the source location.
+The IIC may also recommend the District Office delay implementing the suspension action if immediate action is likely to result in further inhumane treatment of additional animals, until he/she can ensure that animals on-site or in-transit have been handled humanely.
+An example is a line stoppage that may result in animals having to stay on a truck on an extremely hot day.
+The IIC should encourage establishment management to redirect as many animals that are en route as possible and to order the stoppage of further loading of animals onto trucks at the source location.
 The IIC needs to consider:

-- What immediate corrective action the establishment is taking? - How likely is it, given the establishment's history, that the corrective action will be effective in preventing a recurrence of the root cause of the situation? - How many animals are on premises or enroute that will need to be slaughtered? - What conditions threaten the welfare of the animals if they are not promptly slaughtered?
+- What immediate corrective action is the establishment taking? - How likely is it, given the establishment's history, that the corrective action will be effective in preventing a recurrence of the root cause of the situation? - How many animals are on premises or en route that will need to be slaughtered? - What conditions threaten the welfare of the animals if they are not promptly slaughtered?

-The IIC needs to let the DO know that the suspension action will be delayed.
+The IIC needs to let the District Office know that the suspension action should be delayed to prevent the further inhumane treatment of animals.
 Also, a line inspector trained in humane handling must be moved to an appropriate area to directly observe establishment employees handling or slaughtering animals, which may require a line speed adjustment according to staffing standards in 9 CFR 310.1.